skellis46/slipbox/pressure, stress and strain - the body in time.md

 Perhaps you've also thought about how cities are more than just tangible solid things that last for hundreds or thousands of years; and that "in human terms they are never stable"[@graeber-2021-dawn Chapter 8, n.pag.] with people constantly arriving and leaving.
 Rather, according to Graeber and Wengrow, a city is a place that is thought of -- or imagined to be -- a city because we humans "think and act as people who belong to the city – as Londoners or Muscovites or Calcuttans."[@graeber-2021-dawn Chapter 8, n.pag.]

 These two things -- one an ancient re-building in Japan, the other a way of understanding the city as an imagined structure spawned a simple idea.
 What kind of fluid infrastructure -- or score -- could be created that mirrored these ideas?
 What kind of framework to be replaced or rebuilt every, say, 10 years?
 That through its cyclical destruction and reconstruction it might gather resilience and motility -- the capacity to absorb pressure, be ready for unseen and unknown stressors, and to be flexible.
 What if this _infrastructure_ were predicated on a literal and metaphorical body unable to be owned, a public body.
 What if one dance were to be performed at the same time in a specified place each year?
-That one body, one person, were responsible for making this dance happen every year, for 10 years.
+That one body, one person, were responsible for organising this dance every year, for 10 years.
 To be a custodian of that dance for 10 years.
 What if, at that point, another custodian took over and rebuilt the same infrastructure and acted as a steward for another 10 years?
 One dance for the long now, with or without an audience.
 The smallest of footprints.
 How would this body be named?

 #### Description 2: This body (started)